 If you’re planning to visit Darjeeling in December, try to plan your trip around late December, closer to Christmas and New Year.
 The atmosphere is cheery with festivities in the air, restaurants are decked up with bokeh lights making for the perfect background on your Instagram story.
 Grab a beer at Joey’s Pub, this country-style British pub will surely take you back in time.
 Grab a plate of momos complete with clear soup and the spicy chutney or gorge on some aloo dum at one of the makeshift stalls near the Mall Road.

 The weather is bright and chilly all at once.
-Mornings and evenings are really foggy with lesser visibility, but as the day progresses, chances are probably that the sun will shine bright on you.
+Mornings and evenings are foggy with lesser visibility, but as the day progresses, chances are probably that the sun will shine bright on you.
 If you’re lucky enough, you may get to witness occasional snowfall in January.
-Pack wisely though, you may need plenty or thermal wear and jackets to keep yourself warm.
+Pack wisely though, you may need plenty of thermal wear and jackets to keep yourself warm.
 Due to the slanting topography of the hills, water cannot stand there despite heavy rainfall.
 This type of topography is responsible for high tea production there.

 March to May (Spring)